Michelledeleeuw/TESTING/README.md

 # TESTING
 Not sure what this project is about yet.
-I am changing my first commit whit this sentence.
+I am changing the read me with this sentence.

+This is for a second commit